Travel Insurance's Frequently Asked Questions

 - Bronze - 22 consecutive days per trip

-- Silver and Gold - 31 consecutive days per trip
+- Silver - 31 consecutive days per trip

-- Platinum - 45 consecutive days per trip
+- Gold - 45 consecutive days per trip

 Travellers on a group annual travel insurance policy can travel independently throughout the year of cover.
 However, anyone on the policy under 18 years of age cannot travel independently and will need to be accompanied by an adult also on the policy.